-TAs and LSAs work as part of a team with the SENDCo and the teachers supporting individual needs and ensuring inclusion of pupils with SEND within the class.
-All teaching assistants and learning support assistants are responsible for ALL pupils at Carrington regardless of their need and their usual role.
-TAs and LSAs are also responsible for providing support to children on the register but trying to do so in a way that builds independence for the children, where possible.
+Support staff work as part of a team with the Inclusion Manager and the teachers supporting individual needs and ensuring inclusion of pupils with SEND within the class.
+All support staff are responsible for ALL pupils at Carrington regardless of their need and their usual role.
+Support staff are also responsible for providing support to children with SEND in a way that builds independence for the children, where possible.